Pauan/fable-getting-started/README.md

 Compiling your project
 ======================

-Your project is automatically compiled when you run [`yarn`](https://yarnpkg.com/en/docs/cli/install)
+Your project is automatically compiled when you use [`yarn`](https://yarnpkg.com/en/docs/cli/install)

 If you use [`yarn run watch`](https://yarnpkg.com/en/docs/cli/run) then it